techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=14
 (306)
-A dialog prevents user input to other windows in the application unitl the dialog is closed. a.
-Modal
+A dialog prevents user input to other windows in the application unitl the dialog is close
+D.
+A. Modal

-b.
-Non-Modal
+B. Non-Modal

-c.
-Unmodel
+C. Unmodel

-d.
-None of the above
+D. None of the above

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: